 Are forget-me-nots easy to grow?

 When it comes to growing forget-me-nots, it is relatively easy.
 They are mostly grown as an annual by starting seeds in pots indoors.
-As long as you provide a nutrient-dense soil that is organically rich in all essential elements the plant needs for growth it will grow easily without causing trouble.
+As long as you provide nutrient-dense soil that is organically rich in all essential elements the plant needs for growth, it will grow easily without causing trouble.

 Why are my forget-me-nots not blooming?